 And by this, we don’t necessarily mean product wise.
 But, easy wins such as value-added services, including customer support and reliability (and build that all important trust element again).

-Customer experience is a key aspect to a customer choosing to buy from your brand and what might be the difference between you and a local competitor that’s become complacent.
+Customer experience is a key aspect to a customer choosing to buy from your brand and what might be the difference between you and a local competitor which has become complacent.

 Essentially, authenticity sells.
 And, this is clear in all global markets.